 Born dead and later revived through magic, my older brother has issues, many of them, including severe OCD.
 Brad’s daily routine consists of throwing everything out, putting what’s left away to be thrown out later, going through your stuff, checking the mailbox twenty-seven times, and carrying conversations with himself.
 If you did anything to disrupt his routine, Brad would get angry, Hulk-angry, so none of us did anything.

 Between the MIA parents and Brad, I was functionally retarded until college.

 While at college, I met my ex-wife Amanda in 2005 at SUNY Potsdam.
-I had transferred to Potsdam from Alfred the year before because my parents had informed me “there were Jews there”.
+A little frustrated by being one of only two Jewish students on campus (among other reasons), I transferred to Potsdam from Alfred the year before because my parents had informed me “there were Jews there”.
 There were not.

 My ex-wife, who was not a Jew, was my resident on the 6th floor of Lehman South.
 I was her Resident Assistant.
 It was hate at first sight.
 When we got divorced in the Summer of 2012 it was legally decreed that I had been upgraded from functionally retarded to “quasi-retarded”.

-Also at college: I had a newspaper column / radio show / TV show called “The Brandon Show”, which for now, lives on in name only over at Tumblr.
+Also at college: I had a newspaper column / radio show / TV show called “The Brandon Show.”
 The picture above was taken backstage at Clarkson University while we were filming an episode of the show.

 Telecommuting Is Awesome!

 I graduated from Potsdam in December of 2006 with a degree in Political Science and a minor in Pre-Law.
 Since my ex-wife was still working on her degree at the time, I stuck around Potsdam and took a job working for a syndicated ABC television show and CBS College Sports.